rayhannabi/RNAlertController/README.md

 ## Documentation

-Documentation and references can be found at [rayhannabi.github.io/RNAlertController](https://rayhannabi.github.io/RNAlertController).
+Documentation and API references can be found at [rayhannabi.github.io/RNAlertController](https://rayhannabi.github.io/RNAlertController).
+Also check out the wiki for detailed usage.